 - to determine your eligibility for potential benefit entitlements;

 - to process your application for services including claims;

 - to provide you with the services that you have requested;

 - to contact you and each of the insured persons from time to time with information about products and services offered by us, other ‘Southern Cross’ branded businesses and our business partners, giving you the option to unsubscribe at any time;

 - to only contact you with information about products or services offered by us for a period of up to 24 months from the date you purchased your policy;

 - to prevent, detect and investigate any fraud or where, in our reasonable opinion, we suspect any fraud;

-- to investigate and resolve complaints concerning the provision of services including obtaining or providing material to the Financial Ombudsman Service (FOS) Australia;
+- to investigate and resolve complaints concerning the provision of services including obtaining or providing material to the Australian Financial Complaints Authority (AFCA);

 - to comply with legislative and regulatory requirements and provisions including the General Insurance Code of Practice;